Hoot679/gamesandshitpost/README.md

 For windows build, make sure you have at least 2GB of space.
 ## Platforms
 Currently supported platforms are:
-Windows, iOS WebApp, Xbox One or Xbox Series X/S via Microsoft Edge and the Web.
+Windows, iOS WebApp, Xbox One or Xbox Series X/S via Microsoft Edge, your grandma's TV, the edible tv that i know is in your room somewhere
 I plan to expand support to PS5 Browser, Nintendo Switch hidden browser via [SwitchBru](https://switchbru.com/dns), and native applications for Linux and macOS.
 You can read on how to install it on each device [here](https://github.com/ethpsa09/gamesandstuff/wiki/Installation).
 # Shortcut